Asymptotic behaviour of the Hitchin metric on the moduli space of Higgs bundles: Introduction

 Then, we obtain the estimate (\ref{eq;23.5.12.30}).
 We can obtain the estimate (\ref{eq;23.5.12.31}) similarly.

 \paragraph{Acknowledgements}

+I thank the reviewer for his/her thorough and careful reading and helpful comments to improve this manuscript.
 This study grew out of my efforts to understand the attractive works \cite{Dumas-Neitzke, Fredrickson2, MSWW2}.
 I hope that this would be useful in the further study of this subject.
 I thank Qiongling Li and Szilard Szabo for discussions and collaborations.
 This study is partially based on the joint works \cite{Li-Mochizuki3, Mochizuki-Szabo}.
 I am grateful to Gao Chen, Laura Fredrickson, Nianzi Li, Rafe Mazzeo and Siqi He for some discussions.
 In particular, I appreciate Fredrickson and Mazzeo for sincerely replying to my inquiries regarding Remark \ref{rem;24.10.23.20}.
 I am grateful to Fredrickson, Mazzeo and Szabo for helpful comments to this manuscript.
 I thank Hitoshi Fujioka for discussions.
 I thank Yoshifumi Tsuchimoto and Akira Ishii for their constant encouragements.

 I gave talks on the related topics in the conferences ``The Hitchin system, Langlands duality and mirror symmetry'' in April 2023 in ICMAT, and ``Minimal Surfaces in Symmetric Spaces'' in May 2023 in IMAG.
 The preparation of the talks at these conferences were useful in this research.
 I thank the organizers for giving me the opportunities of the talks.
 I gave a series of lectures on this topic in University of Science and Technology of China in October 2024.
 I thank Bin Xu for the opportunity of lectures, and all the participants for many stimulating questions.